certara/pyDarwin/docs/PKModel2.rst

-PK Model 2, Simulation model by GA with Python code
+PK Model 2, Simulation model by GP with Python code
 ====================================================